Pages

 Exemptions in Mississippi

-As stated in the explanation in Chapter 7, exempt assets are protected assets and a chapter 7 trustee cannot take assets that are properly claimed as exempt.
-In other words, if an asset (such as a car) is exempt, then you can file a bankruptcy case and keep the asset provided you can pay the loan payments on the debt which is secured by the asset.
-If you have moved to Mississippi within the past two years, you should review the Federal Exemptions.
+As stated in the explanation in Chapter 7, a chapter 7 trustee cannot take assets that are properly claimed as exempt.
+In other words, if an asset (such as a car) is exempt, then a person can file a bankruptcy case and keep it if their is no lien on the car and the value of the car and the other items that he/she is claiming as exempt are within the the dollar limits set by the statute that allows the vehicle to be claimed as exempt.

 1. Homestead up to $75,000.00 in equity in real property up to 160 acres. §85-3-17 Miss.
 Code Ann.
 Example: If your home has a value of $150,000.00 and your mortgage payoff is $100,000.00, then your equity is $50,000.00 and the homestead is exempt or protected.